spassvogel/gilles-game/docs/thoughts.md

     The tavern will only accept new adventurers when there are rooms free.
     You can kick out an adventurer that's not on a quest.
 Freeing the room.
 Periodically new adventurers will take residence [ ] Quests are launched from the 'quest board' in the tavern.
-Adventurers on quests keep their rooms
+Adventurers on quests keep their rooms [ ] You can train workers/citizens to become adventurers